Fox's Book of Martyrs

 see of Winchester being vacant by the death of Ethelwold, Dunstan, archbishop

-of Canterbury, as primate of all England, consecrated Alphage
+of Canterbury, as primate of all England, consecrated Alphage to the vacant

-Dustain had
+Dustain

-an extraordinary veneration for Alphage, and, when at
+had an extraordinary veneration for Alphage, and, when at the point of death,

-the point of death, made it his ardent request to God that he might succeed him
+made it his ardent request to God that he might succeed him in the see of Canterbury; which accordingly happened, though not until

-though not until about eighteen years after Dunstan's death in 1006.
+about eighteen years after Dunstan's death in 1006.

 After

-Alphage had governed the see of Canterbury
+Alphage had governed the see of Canterbury about four

-siege to Canterbury.
-When the design of attacking this city was known, many of
+Canterbury.
+When the design of attacking this city was known, many of the principal people made a flight from it, and would have persuaded Alphage to follow their

-employed in assisting and encouraging the people, Canterbury was taken by storm;
+he was employed in assisting and encouraging the people, Canterbury was taken by storm; the enemy poured into the town, and destroyed all that came in their way by fire and

-came in their way by fire and sword.
-He had the courage to address the enemy,
+sword.
+He had the courage to address the enemy, and offer himself to their

-people: he begged they might be saved, and that they would discharge their
+swords, as more worthy of their rage than the people: he begged they might be saved, and that they would discharge their whole fury

-spot until his church was burnt, and the monks massacred.
+church was burnt, and the monks massacred.
 They then decimated

 all the inhabitants, both ecclesiastics and laymen, leaving only every tenth